 What to do What not to do Receive Be prepared to listen carefully and let the child explain what happened Don't act shocked as this may prevent the child from continuing to talk and they may shut down.
 Stay calm and controlled Don't ask leading questions Give the person the chance to say what they want to say.
+Use Don't assume, don't paraphrase and don't offer alternative explanations.

-Use TED to help you: T ell me, E xplain to me, D escribe to me Don't assume, don't paraphrase and don't offer alternative explanations.
-Take everything seriously Don't make a child repeat a story unnecessarily.
-Communicate with the student in a manner that is appropriate to their age and preference Don't judge the situation Reassure Reassure them that they have done the right thing in talking to someone.
+TED to help you: Tell me, Explain to me, Describe to me Don't make a child repeat a story unnecessarily.
+Take everything seriously Don't judge the situation Communicate with the student in a manner that is appropriate to their age and preference Don't judgo uno olidation Reassure Reassure them that they have done the right thing in talking to someone.
 Acknowledge how difficult this must be for them to talk about Don't promise to keep the information confidential or that everything will be OK.
 You can't guarantee this.
 React Explain to them what you have to do next; who you need to talk to Don't interrogate or ask questions, let the child talk.
 Don't 'gossip' with colleagues about what has been said to you Record Record the date, time and place of the conversation Don't throw away your original notes Make brief notes at the time of talking to the student.
 Don't include your own interpretation of events.
 Ensure you are objective throughout the report Try to use the words used by the child - include swear words, slang etc. If there is, or seems to be, immediate risk to a child or children, contact the police directly.
+2.5